zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/introduction/introduction.md

 * Create and run a distribution path on Oracle GoldenGate

 ### Prerequisites

-To successfully complete this LiveLab, you must have the following:
-* An on premise or Marketplace Oracle GoldenGate installation
+To successfully complete this LiveLab, you must have an on premise or Marketplace Oracle GoldenGate installation.
-* An OCI GoldenGate deployment created, with public IP enabled

 ### Lab Breakdown

+* Lab 1: Create OCI GoldenGate resources
+* Lab 2: Connect Oracle GoldenGate to Autononous Transaction Processing
-* Lab 1: Create a Trusted Connection Between Oracle GoldenGate and OCI GoldenGate
+* Lab 3: Create a trusted connection between Oracle GoldenGate and OCI GoldenGate
-* Lab 2: Send a Trail File from Oracle GoldenGate to OCI GoldenGate
+* Lab 4: Send the Oracle GoldenGate Trail File to OCI GoldenGate
+* Lab 5: (Optional) Connect to the Admin Client

 ## Learn More